leeyanleryan/Leerically/README.md

 # Leerically

-A web app for browsing song lyrics with translations and romanizations.
+A website for browsing song lyrics with detailed translations and interpretations.

 ## Link